ShreedharDynamicCraft/Find-FarmFresh/README.md

     <img src="https://github.com/user-attachments/assets/a899482c-55e0-44e4-9394-047cd530ec99" alt="image1" width="49%"/>
     <img src="https://github.com/user-attachments/assets/6fb27a5e-48ec-494f-bbf4-79bf6277abc1" alt="image2" width="49%"/>
 </div>

+<em align="center">This project is for demonstration purposes only.
+The data displayed or curated is for illustrative purposes only and does not represent real-world information.</em>

 ## 🖥️ Prerequisites
 The v22.12.0 version of Node is required for the installation and building of this application.